agarun/ruby-muvy/README.md

 #### `--start` and `--end`
 Optionally specify starting and ending times for processing videos.
-If you only specify one, the other will default (e.g. if you only give --end, start -> 0).
+If you only specify one, the other will default (e.g. if you only give --end, start is 0).

 ### Features